 - Which technologies are reshaping the competitive landscape?

-ABC, INC., AOL Inc., ASUSTeK Computer Inc., AT&T Inc., Acer Inc., Activision Blizzard, Inc., Adobe Systems Incorporated, Advanced Micro Devices, Inc., Akamai Technologies, Inc., Alcatel-Lucent, Amazon.com, Inc., BELAIR S.A., BELL LABS, Barnes & Noble, Inc., Best Buy Co., Inc., Blackberry Technologies Inc., CAPCOM CO., LTD., CBS CORPORATION, CBS Corporation, CHARTER INTERNATIONAL LIMITED, Cablevision Systems Corporation, CenturyLink, Inc., Charter International plc, China Telecom Corporation Limited, Ciena Corporation, Cisco Systems, Inc., Comcast Corporation, Cox Communications, Inc., DIRECTV HOLDINGS LLC, DIRECTV, LLC, DISH Network Corporation, DOLBY LABORATORIES, INC., Dell Inc., Deutsche Telekom AG, EE Limited, Electronic Arts Inc., Facebook, Inc., Fujitsu Limited, Google Inc., HBO & Company, HP Inc., HTC Corporation, Hitachi, Ltd., Home Box Office, Inc., Huawei Technologies Co., Ltd., Hulu, LLC, IAC/INTERACTIVECORP, IBM, Intel Corporation, Juniper Networks, Inc., Kobo Inc., LG Corp., LIMELIGHT NETWORKS, INC., LM Ericsson Telephone Company, Lenovo Group Limited., Level 3 Communications, Logitech international S.A., Microsoft Corporation, Millennial Media S.A.S., Mitsubishi Corporation, Motorola Solutions, Inc., NAVTEQ CORPORATION, NBCUNIVERSAL, LLC, NVIDIA Corporation, Netflix, Inc., News Corporation, Nintendo Co., Ltd., Oracle Corporation, PLANTRONICS, INC., Panasonic Corporation, QUALCOMM Incorporated, Roku Inc., Royal Philips Electronics, SANYO Electric Co., Ltd., SEGA CORPORATION, Samsung, Scripps Networks Interactive, Inc., Sony Corporation, Sprint Corporation, TIVO INC., Telefonica S.A., Tellabs, Inc., Texas Instruments Incorporated, The Walt Disney Company, Time Warner Cable Inc., Time Warner Inc., Toshiba Corporation, Twitter, Inc., Ubisoft Ltd., VIZIO, INC., Verizon Communications, Inc., Viacom, Inc., Vodafone Group Plc, WPP PLC, WPP PLC, Warner Bros.
-Entertainment Inc., Yahoo!
-Inc., YouTube Inc, YouTube Inc, Zynga, Inc., eBay Inc.
+ABC, INC., AOL Inc., ASUSTeK Computer Inc., AT&T Inc., Acer Inc., Activision Blizzard, Inc., Adobe Systems Incorporated, Advanced Micro Devices, Inc., Akamai Technologies, Inc., Alcatel-Lucent, Amazon.com, Inc., Apple Inc., Barnes & Noble, Inc., Best Buy Co., Inc., Blackberry Technologies Inc., CAPCOM CO., LTD., CBS CORPORATION, Cablevision Systems Corporation, CenturyLink, Inc., Charter International plc, China Telecom Corporation Limited, Ciena Corporation, Cisco Systems, Inc., Comcast Corporation, Cox Communications, Inc., DIRECTV HOLDINGS LLC, DISH Network Corporation, DOLBY LABORATORIES, INC., Dell Inc., Deutsche Telekom AG, Electronic Arts Inc., Facebook, Inc., Fujitsu Limited, Google Inc., HP Inc., HTC Corporation, Hitachi, Ltd., Home Box Office, Inc., Huawei Technologies Co., Ltd., Hulu, LLC, IAC/INTERACTIVECORP, IBM, Intel Corporation, Juniper Networks, Inc., Kobo Inc., LG Corp., LIMELIGHT NETWORKS, INC., LM Ericsson Telephone Company, Lenovo Group Limited, Level 3 Communications, Logitech international S.A., MILLENNIAL MEDIA, INC., Microsoft Corporation, Mitsubishi Corporation, Motorola Solutions, Inc., NAVTEQ CORPORATION, NBC Universal, Inc., NVIDIA Corporation, Netflix International B.V., News Corporation, Nintendo Co., Ltd., Oracle Corporation, PLANTRONICS, INC., Panasonic Corporation, QUALCOMM Incorporated, Roku Inc., Royal Philips Electronics, SANYO Electric Co., Ltd., SEGA CORPORATION, Samsung, Scripps Networks Interactive, Inc., Sony Corporation, Sprint Corporation, TIVO CORPORATION, Telefonica S.A., Tellabs, Inc., Texas Instruments Incorporated, The Walt Disney Company, Time Warner Inc., Toshiba Corporation, Twitter, Inc., UBISOFT ENTERTAINMENT S.A., VIZIO, INC., Verizon Communications, Inc., Viacom, Inc., Vodafone Group Plc, WPP PLC, Warner Bros.
+Entertainment GmbH, Yahoo!
+Inc., YouTube Inc, Zynga, Inc., eBay Inc.